Don't see what you need?

 Open Educational Resources (OER):

-In the Nicolet College Library, call numbers beginning with P are fiction, except for literary criticism and author biographies.
+In the Nicolet College Library, call numbers beginning with P are fiction, except for language studies, literary criticism and author biographies.
 A call number beginning with anything other than P is non-fiction.

-If your paper is about a topic like one of these, you should talk to your instructor first before going any further in the research process.
+If you were considering an above topic or something similar, talk to your instructor first before going any further in the research process.